-Tucked away on the northern side of Sydney’s Middle Harbour near the Spit Bridge, Clontarf Dog Beach is an excellent dog-friendly beach on the Northern Beaches of Sydney.
-Thanks to its calm waters, it’s perfect for smaller and less confident dog swimmers, although ideally check the tide before visiting!
+Tucked away on the northern side of Sydney’s Middle Harbour near the Spit Bridge, Clontarf Dog Beach has long been one of my favourite dog-friendly beaches on the Northern Beaches, thanks to its calm and clean waters.
+However, the rules regarding this dog beach have recently changed – read on to find out more…

 Location of Clontarf Dog Beach